kokkos/kokkos.github.io/content/wgs/education-and-training.md

 Overview
 --------
-This Working Group is dedicated to curating and developing high-quality instructional materials for the Kokkos performance portability library.
+This Working Group is dedicated to curating and developing high-quality instructional materials for the Kokkos Ecosystem.
 This group focuses on building a comprehensive curriculum, maintaining up-to-date tutorial slides, and designing hands-on exercises to streamline the learning process.
 Their efforts aim to lower the barrier to entry for new users and